RajaaBoulassouak/checks-for-understanding/module-2/backend/week_two.md

      museum_id: 2 (foreign_key)

 9. What could you see in your code that would make you think you might want to create a partial?
-    If saw different view template codes that are basically the same.
+    If see different view template codes that are basically the same.

 ### Self Assessment:
 Choose One:
 * I was able to answer most questions independently, but utilized outside resources for a few